isabella232/lukas-ner-model/README.md

 * tt_specific/
     * get_tt_articles.py – for querying and saving TT articles
     * keyword_extraction.py – for extracting keywords (entities) representative of a given IPTC category

+If NER is to be performed on new article datasets, the scripts under entity_processing above are generally supposed to be run in the order in which they are listed.
+The reason being that the output from one script often is used as input to another.

 ## Multi-Label Text Classification (MLTC)
 The <i>mltc</i> directory contains work where <b>bert-base-swedish-cased</b> is finetuned for hierarchical multi-label text classification.
 Aiming to create a classifier that is able to predict the category/categories of news articles, the models are trained and evaluated on texts from MittMedia and TT, which both employ IPTC subject codes for categorizing.